ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   example, an empty redemption context always allows tokens to be issued and redeemed non-interactively, whereas a fresh and random redemption context means that the redeemed token must be issued only after the client receives the challenge.
-See Section 2.1.1 of {{AUTHSCHEME}} for more details.
+See {{Section 2.1.1 of AUTHSCHEME}} for more details.
 - Per-Origin or cross-Origin.
 Challenges can be constrained to the Origin for which the challenge originated (referred to as per-Origin tokens), or can be used across multiple Origins (referred to as cross-Origin tokens).